-Whereas, the majority of our school systems want clear, firm measures to deal with the problems of violence, a parental responsibility law, and a curriculum to train students to cope with stress and develop mediation and conflict resolution skills; Whereas, the General Assembly finds that there are a number of reasons for the increase of school violence, including the disintegration of families, the uncertainty of moral values, and a popular culture that glorifies violence as a solution to conflict;
+Whereas, the majority of our school systems want clear, firm measures to deal with the problems of violence, a parental responsibility law, and a curriculum to train students to cope with stress and develop mediation and conflict resolution skills; and

-Whereas, the General Assembly finds that it is vital to our economic well-being and educational success for parents to be involved in their children's education, and further that parents should be responsible in significant degree for their children's behavior in schools:

-Whereas, the General Assembly finds that children have a compelling right to feel safe and secure while in school; Now, therefore,

-The General Assembly of North Carolina enacts:

-Section 1.
-This act shall be known as "The Safe Schools Partnership Act of 1993."
+Whereas, the General Assembly finds that there are a number of reasons for 1 2 the increase of school violence, including the disintegration of families, the uncertainty 3 of moral values, and a popular culture that glorifies violence as a solution to conflict; 4 and 5 Whereas, the General Assembly finds that it is vital to our economic well-6 being and educational success for parents to be involved in their children's education.
+7 and further that parents should be responsible in significant degree for their children's 8 behavior in schools; and Whereas, the General Assembly finds that children have a compelling right to 9 10 feel safe and secure while in school; Now, therefore, The General Assembly of North Carolina enacts: 11 12 Section 1.
+This act shall be known as "The Safe Schools Partnership Act of 1993".
+13 14 Sec.

-Sec.
 2. G.S.
-115C-12(18) reads as rewritten:

-- "(18) Duty to Develop and Implement a Uniform Education Reporting System, Which Shall Include Standards and Procedures for Collecting Fiscal and Personnel-Fiscal, Personnel, and Student Information. - a.
-The State Board of Education shall adopt standards and procedures for local school administrative units to provide timely, accurate, and complete fiscal and personnel information, including payroll information, on all school personnel.
-All local school administrative units shall comply with these standards and procedures by the beginning of the 1987-88 school year. - b.
-The State Board of Education shall develop and implement a Uniform Education Reporting System that shall include requirements for collecting, processing, and reporting fiscal, personnel, and student data, by means of electronic transfer of data files from local computers to the State Computer Center through the State Communications Network.
-All local school administrative units shall comply with the requirements of the Uniform Education Reporting System by the beginning of the 1989-90 school year. - b1.
-The State Board of Education shall adopt rules, definitions, forms, and procedures for local school administrative units to provide timely, accurate, and complete information on all violent or assaultive behavior, possessions of weapons, and criminal acts, committed on school property or at school-sponsored functions.
-The State Board of Education shall compile and report this information at least annually to the General Assembly. - c.
-The State Board of Education shall comply with the provisions of G.S.
-116-11(10a) to plan and implement an exchange of information between the public schools and the institutions of higher education in the State." - Sec.
+115C-12(18) reads as rewritten: 15 "(18) Duty to Develop and Implement a Uniform Education Reporting 16 System, Which Shall Include Standards and Procedures for Collecting 17 Fiscal and Personnel Fiscal, Personnel, and Student Information.
+18 The State Board of Education shall adopt standards and 19 procedures for local school administrative units to provide 20 timely, accurate, and complete fiscal and personnel information, 21 including payroll information, on all school personnel.
+All local school administrative units shall comply with these standards 22 23 and procedures by the beginning of the 1987-88 school year.
+24 The State Board of Education shall develop and implement a b.
+Uniform Education Reporting System that shall include 25 requirements for collecting, processing, and reporting fiscal, 26 27 personnel, and student data, by means of electronic transfer of data files from local computers to the State Computer Center 28 29 through the State Communications Network.
+All local school 30 administrative units shall comply with the requirements of the Uniform Education Reporting System by the beginning of the 31 32 1989-90 school year.
+33 The State Board of Education shall adopt rules, definitions, b1. forms, and procedures for local school administrative units to 34 35 provide timely, accurate, and complete information on all violent or assaultive behavior, possessions of weapons, and 36 criminal acts committed on school property or at school-37 38 sponsored functions.
+The State Board of Education shall compile and report this information at least annually to the 39 General Assembly.
+40 The State Board of Education shall comply with the provisions 41 C. 42 of G.S.
+116-11(10a) to plan and implement an exchange of information between the public schools and the institutions of 43 higher education in the State."

+- Sec.
 3. G.S.
 115C-47 is amended by adding a new subdivision to read:

-"(36) To report acts of violence to the State Board of Education. - Local boards of education shall report at least annually to the State Board of Education on all violent or assaultive behavior, possessions of weapons, and criminal acts, committed on school property or at school-sponsored functions."
+"(36) To report acts of violence to the State Board of Education.
+Local boards of education shall report at least annually to the State Board of Education on all violent or assaultive behavior, possessions of weapons, and criminal acts committed on school property or at school-sponsored functions." - Sec.

-Sec.
 4. G.S.
 115C-238.1 reads as rewritten: